 Common saltwater fish diseases/parasitic infections are:

 - Saltwater ich—a parasitic infection that looks like tiny white dots that attach to the fins, scales, and gills

 - Marine velvet—an infection caused by a single-celled parasite known as a dinoflagellate.
 Marine velvet looks like tiny specks of gold on the fins and scales of your fish.
 Affected fish will show signs of stress and rapid breathing.
 This is a very serious and deadly parasite

 - Brooklynella—a disease caused by a protozoan.
-One of the most obvious symptoms will be excessive production of mucus on the skin of an infected fish.
+One of the most obvious symptoms will be the excessive production of mucus on the skin of an infected fish.

 - Black ich—is a worm infection that looks like tiny black dots.
 Surgeonfish and tangs are commonly affected by this disease

 - Fin rot—is the deterioration of the fins and is caused by bacteria.
 Fin rot is often made worse by poor water conditions and can be treated with water changes and an antibiotic to kill the problem bacteria.

 - Popeye—also caused by bacteria, popeye shows up as swelling or cloudiness of the eyes.
 Popeye can also be treated by an antibiotic

 - Head and lateral line erosion (HLLE)—is also called hole-in-the-head disease and appears as holes/sores on the head and lateral line of your piscine friend.
 HLLE appears to have both a viral and nutritional component that causes the condition.
 There is a link between HLLE and the use of activated carbon in the tank.
 Don’t miss this article, it is a MUST READ.

 If you are looking for a good book on the topic, check out Fish Disease Diagnosis and Treatment, by Edward J. Noga, it provides a very nice overview of the common (and uncommon) diseases, parasites and treatments.